kubernetes/kubernetes/docs/kubectl-config-view.md

 ```
   -h, --help=false: help for view
-      --merge=true: merge together the full hierarchy of .kubeconfig files
+      --merge=true: merge together the full hierarchy of kubeconfig files
       --no-headers=false: When using the default output, don't print headers.
   -o, --output="": Output format.
 One of: json|yaml|template|templatefile.
       --output-version="": Output the formatted object with the given version (default api-version).